 When you sharpen a Buck Knife properly it will perform the way it was meant to.
 Never sharpen your knife on a power-driven grinding wheel not specifically designed for that purpose.
 You could burn the temper from your blade making the edge brittle and prone to chips or cracks.
 This also voids the warranty.
 The first step to knife sharpening is to pick a sharpener.

 Once you decide which type of sharpener is best for you, please check out the following instructions.
 If you are uncomfortable sharpening a blade yourself, we do offer Sharpening Services.
+Buck does not offer sharpening to serrated edges.

 Sharpening is really two processes: Grinding and honing.
 Grinding is simply the removal of metal.
 Honing is a precision abrasion process in which a relatively small amount of material is removed from the surface by the means of abrasive stones.
 Once you have the right shape, usually using a more aggressive grit, you then switch to a finer grit to hone the edge.